How does Speech and Language Therapy help?

 Eating, drinking or drooling problems

-Some children with cerebral palsy have difficulty eating and swallowing (dysphagia) which can make it difficult for them to take on enough calories.
+Some people with cerebral palsy have difficulty eating and swallowing (dysphagia) which can make it difficult for them to take on enough calories.
 Those with only mild dysphagia can avoid surgery (gastrostomy) by seeing a Speech and Language Therapist who can advise on making mealtimes safer and easier.
 Solutions might include looking at whether the child has enough head support, or whether the texture of the food is a part of the problem.

-If a child’s speech isn’t clear the therapist can advise on strategies to make being understood easier.
+If speech isn’t clear the therapist can advise on strategies to make being understood easier.
 For example, learning to say something in a different way if you’ve been asked twice to repeat something you’ve just said.
 Or, learning to use breath and breathing more efficiently.
 Speech and Language therapists also advise on augmentative and alternative communication devices to learn language and also cope at school.
 Here are some of the areas a Speech and Language therapist might look at strengthening: